Choosing A Drive

 Because this number is below 100W, you will definitely want to stay in stepper territory.

 Geckodrive currently offers eight stepper motor drivers.
 We have our high current drives which go up to 7A, and our low current drives which go up to 3.5A.
-If your motor is above 3.5A, your drive options are the G201X, G203V, G210X and G213V.
+If your motor is above 3.5A, your drive options are the G201X, G203V, G210X, G213V and G214.

-If your step pulse frequency is above 25kHz, your motor is between 0A and 7A, and you do not need full step, half step, or 5uStep operation, then you can use a G203V or the G201X.
-The only functional difference between the two is the level of protection they offer; the G203V is protected against almost all possible failures while the G201X is not protected.
+If your step pulse frequency is above 25kHz, your motor is between 0A AND 7A, and you do not need full step, half step, or 5uStep operation, then you can use a G214, G203V OR THE G201X.
+The only functional difference between the G201X and the G203V is the level of protection they offer; the G203V is protected against almost all possible failures while the G201X is not protected.
 If connected correctly and in a safe and clean environment, the G201X will function identically to the G203V.
+The G214 adds significant performance improvements and more user options, including microstepping up to 256 times.

 The G320X is Geckodrive's newest servo drive and is a more advanced replacement for the G340.